ph0ngp/linglook/README.md

 ## Codebase state

 All functions are working as intended.
 However, for now, the codebase still contains unused code from the original project (10ten), making it more bloated and messy than necessary.
-Some components have been repurposed but retain their original names.
+Some components have been repurposed but still retain their original names.
 For details, check [notes.md](notes.md).

 ## Building from source